School Meals, School Milk and Fruit Scheme

-Meals need to be booked at least 48 hours in advance and can be booked for one day, a week, the whole half term or term.
-Should your child require a meal at short notice please e-mail the school office with the choice of main meal which your child would like to ensure that the kitchen prepare enough food.
+Meals can be booked up to 9:00am of the day and can be booked for one day, a week, the whole half term or term.
+Should your child require a meal – which has not been booked in time – please e-mail the school office with the choice of main meal which your child would like to ensure that the kitchen prepare enough food.

 Food Hygiene Rating 2018